SanojRellen/Ablage/README.md

 End Sub

-' Function to convert range to HTML for pasting into the email Function RangeToHTML(Rng As Range) As String
+' Function to convert a range to an HTML table string Function ConvertRangeToHTML(Rng As Range) As String
-    Dim TempWorkbook As Workbook
-    Dim TempWorksheet As Worksheet
-    Dim FileName As String
-    Dim HtmlString As String
     Dim Cell As Range
+    Dim TableHTML As String
+    Dim Row As Range
+    Dim TempVal As String

+    ' Start the HTML table
+    TableHTML = "<table border=""1"" cellpadding=""5"" cellspacing=""0"">"

-    ' Copy the range to a new temporary workbook
+    ' Loop through each row in the range
-    Set TempWorkbook = Workbooks.Add(1)
-    Set TempWorksheet = TempWorkbook.Sheets(1)
-    Rng.Copy
-    TempWorksheet.Cells(1, 1).PasteSpecial Paste:=xlPasteValues
-    TempWorksheet.Cells(1, 1).PasteSpecial Paste:=xlPasteFormats
+    For Each Row In Rng.Rows
+        TableHTML = TableHTML & "<tr>"
+        ' Loop through each cell in the row
+        For Each Cell In Row.Cells
+            TempVal = Cell.Value
+            ' Check if the value is numeric, format accordingly If IsNumeric(TempVal) Then
+                TempVal = Format(TempVal, "0.00") ' Format numeric values
+            End If

-    ' Save the temporary workbook as an HTML file FileName = Environ$("temp") & "\TempFile.htm"
+            ' Append cell data to the HTML string TableHTML = TableHTML & "<td>" & TempVal & "</td>" Next Cell
-    TempWorksheet.Parent.SaveAs FileName, xlHtml
+        TableHTML = TableHTML & "</tr>"
+    Next Row

-    ' Open the saved HTML file and get the text
+    ' Close the HTML table
-    With CreateObject("Scripting.FileSystemObject")
-        HtmlString = .GetFile(FileName).OpenAsTextStream(1, -2).ReadAll
-    End With

-    ' Delete the temporary file and workbook
-    Kill FileName
-    TempWorkbook.Close False
-    Set TempWorkbook = Nothing
+    TableHTML = TableHTML & "</table>"

-    ' Return the HTML content
+    ' Return the HTML string
-    RangeToHTML = HtmlString
+    ConvertRangeToHTML = TableHTML
 End Function